yasir027/FullStack-Project/README.md

 - When a user adds a book via the `AddBookForm` component, a `POST` request is made to the `/books` endpoint on the backend.
 The backend processes the request and adds the new book to the database.
 - Similarly, when a user deletes or edits a book, the frontend makes a `DELETE` or `PUT` request, and the backend performs the corresponding operation on the database.

----

-## Conclusion

-This project provides a simple yet powerful solution for managing a bookstore's inventory.
-With React on the frontend, Express and Node.js on the backend, and MySQL as the database, it provides full CRUD functionality for books, making it a fully functional bookstore management system.

----

-## License

-MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-Feel free to modify and expand this README file to fit your specific project details and requirements!